iamask/r2-consumer-migration/README.md

 }'

-- Save the sourceId and sinkId to be substitubed in [index.ts ](https://github.com/iamask/r2-consumer-migration/blob/master/src/index.ts)
+- Save the sourceId and sinkId from the API response to be substitubed in [index.ts ](https://github.com/iamask/r2-consumer-migration/blob/master/src/index.ts)

 **steps** :